The Shortage of Young Adult Mental Health Facilities in Southern CaliforniaReading Time: 5 minutes

 Newport Institute’s Residential and Outpatient Mental Health Treatment in Southern California

 Newport Institute is responding to the shortage of care for young adults by expanding our outpatient and residential mental health treatment in Orange County and the Los Angeles area.
-Serving young adults ages 18–32, our long-term California mental health treatment centers address the underlying trauma and attachment wounds that catalyze young adult depression, anxiety, PTSD, and co-occurring disorders like substance abuse, gaming disorder, and eating disorders.
+Serving young adults ages 18–32, our long-term California mental health treatment centers address the underlying trauma and attachment wounds that catalyze young adult depression, anxiety, PTSD, and co-occurring disorders like substance abuse, social media and tech addiction, and eating disorders.
 Our Southern California mental health facilities provide comprehensive and individualized care proven to lead to successful outcomes.

 In addition, Newport accepts insurance to cover our Southern California behavioral health services.
 At Newport Institute, we work with most major insurance companies, both In-Network and out of network, including the most popular SoCal mental health insurance plans.
 Our team is highly experienced in negotiating Single-Case Agreements that allow our treatment to be covered even when we are not In-Network with a young adult’s or family’s health plan.
 Our goal is to optimize access to care for young adults in order to address the California mental health crisis.